Vote-boosting ensembles: Empirical evaluation

 \subsection{Vote-boosting as an interpolation between bagging and AdaBoost}

-The objective of the experiments presented in this subsection is to investigate how the characteristics of vote-boosting ensembles change when different levels of emphasis on the uncertain training instances are considered.
+The objective of the experiments presented in this subsection is to analyze how the behavior of vote-boosting ensembles composed of simple or regularized learners, such as decision stumps, or pruned CART trees, changes when different levels of emphasis on the uncertain training instances are considered.
 As discussed earlier, when uniform emphasis is made, vote-boosting is equivalent to bagging.
-In most of the problems analyzed, when simple or regularized learners (decision stumps, pruned CART trees) are used to build the ensemble, stronger emphasis on uncertain instances results in a behavior that is similar to AdaBoost.
-In fact, for these problems, vote-boosting performs as an interpolation between bagging and AdaBoost depending on the strength of the emphasis on uncertain instances.
-Complex unregularized classifiers such as unpruned CART trees or random trees cannot be used in combination with AdaBoost because they achieve training error rates that are either zero or very low.
-In consequence, the weights for the instances in the next iteration of AdaBoost would be ill defined.
-Vote-boosting does not have this limitation and, as shown in the following subsection, can be used to build ensembles of these types of classifiers with good predictive accuracy.
+In most of the problems analyzed, when such simple base learners are used, stronger emphasis on uncertain instances (i.e. instances for which the degree of disagreement among the ensemble predictions is largest) results in a behavior that is similar to AdaBoost.
+In such cases, vote-boosting provides an interpolation between bagging and AdaBoost, depending on the strength of the emphasis on uncertain instances.